visit1985/mdp/README.md

 *How to get started:*

+mpd needs the ncurses headers to compile.
+So make sure you have them installed:
+- On Ubuntu you need ```libncurses5``` and ```libncurses5-dev``` to be installed.

+Now download and install mpd:

     $ git clone https://github.com/visit1985/mdp.git
     $ cd mdp
     $ make
     $ make install
     $ mdp sample.md

+- On Arch you can use the existing [AUR package](https://aur.archlinux.org/packages/mdp-git/).

 ---